How to Watch the Final Presidential Debate Between Biden and Trump

-How to Watch the Final Presidential Debate Between Joe Biden and Donald Trump
+How to Watch the Final Presidential Debate Between Joe Biden and Donald Trump: Stream Tonight

-Donald Trump and Joe Biden are set to meet one last time before the election.
+Donald Trump and Joe Biden will meet one last time before the election.
 After the originally scheduled second presidential debate was canceled due to Trump refusing to participate in a virtual format -- a change that was made after the president tested positive for COVID-19 -- the would-be third debate between the candidates is set to take place on Thursday, Oct.
 22.

 This will be the final major event before the 2020 presidential election on Tuesday, Nov.
 3, and in many states, voting is taking place right now, often with more precautions being taken due to the coronavirus pandemic.
 Do you have a plan to vote?
 Be sure to read our 2020 voting guide for resources to help find the rules and deadlines in your state, as well as everything you need to know about voting by mail.